Yuen Ren Chao

-Yuen Ren Chao (Chinese: 趙元任; 3 November 1892 – 25 February 1982), also known as Zhao Yuanren, was a Chinese-American linguist, educator, scholar, poet, and composer, who contributed to the modern study of Chinese phonology and grammar.
-Chao was born and raised in China, then attended university in the United States, where he earned degrees from Cornell University and Harvard University.
-A naturally gifted polyglot and linguist, his Mandarin Primer was one of the most widely used Mandarin Chinese textbooks in the 20th century.
-He invented the Gwoyeu Romatzyh romanization scheme, which, unlike pinyin and other romanization systems, transcribes Mandarin Chinese pronunciation without diacritics or numbers to indicate tones.
+Yuen Ren Chao (趙元任 (赵元任, Zhào Yuánrèn); 3 November 1892 – 25 February 1982) was a Chinese-American linguist, musician, and polymath.
+Applying modern linguistic theory and scientific methods to the study of Chinese phonology, dialects, and grammar, Chao was a leading advocate of the National Language Movement and a principal architect of the Gwoyeu Romatzyh romanization system.
+His Mandarin Primer was among the most widely used Chinese textbooks of the twentieth century.
+From 1938 onward, he lived in the United States.

 Early life and education

 Chao was born in Tianjin in 1892, though his family's ancestral home was in Changzhou, Jiangsu.
-Because he moved around a lot as a child, he learned to speak four different Chinese dialects by the time he was 12.
+Because he moved around a lot as a child, he learned to speak four different Chinese languages by the time he was 12.
 In 1910, Chao went to the United States with a Boxer Indemnity Scholarship to study mathematics and physics at Cornell University, where he was a classmate and lifelong friend of Hu Shih (1891–1962), the leader of the New Culture Movement.
 He then became interested in philosophy; in 1918, he earned a PhD in philosophy from Harvard University with a dissertation entitled "Continuity: Study in Methodology".

 Already in college his interests had turned to music and languages.
 He spoke German and French fluently and some Japanese, and he had a reading knowledge of Ancient Greek and Latin.
 He was Bertrand Russell's interpreter during Russell's visit to China in 1920.
 In My Linguistic Autobiography, Chao wrote of his ability to pick up a Chinese dialect quickly, without much effort.
 Chao possessed a natural gift for hearing fine distinctions in pronunciation that was said to be "legendary for its acuity", enabling him to record the sounds of various dialects with a high degree of accuracy.